shivapittala19/Life-skills/learning-process.md

 ### 4. According to the video, what are the steps to take when approaching a new topic?
 Only mention the points.

- 1.Deconstruct the skill
+* Deconstruct the skill
- 2.Learn enough to self-correct
+* Learn enough to self-correct
- 3.Remove Practie barriers
+* Remove Practie barriers
- 4.Practice atleast 20 hours
+* Practice atleast 20 hours

 ### 5. What are some of the actions you can take going forward to improve your learning process?

- 1.Sleep atleast 8 hours a day
+* Sleep atleast 8 hours a day
- 2.Taking frequent breaks
+* Taking frequent breaks
- 3.Working with complete focus
+* Working with complete focus
- 4.Teaching others
+* Teaching others
- 5.onsistency in practice
+* onsistency in practice
- 6.Try to learn anything within 20 hours
+* Try to learn anything within 20 hours